 Each set of materials submitted for adoption is evaluated based on each benchmark for that course and the Content, Presentation, and Learning items included in this rubric.

 A. Alignment with curriculum1.
-A. The content aligns with the state's standards and benchmarks for subject, grade level and learning outcomes if you include ancillaries and resources.
-The text itself I would grade as fair alignment, though I do feel that some of the standards given should be pre-requisites for the course.
+A. The content aligns with the state's standards and benchmarks for subject, grade level and learning outcomes.

-VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification:
+VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT O POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification: